Can a crystal be the ground state of a Bose system?: Physical consequences

 If the ratio $P_{gl}/P_{gc}=\zeta$ is close to 1, the phase transitions gas--crystal and gas--liquid are ``switched-on'' almost simultaneously.
-At the compression, the system transits in a liquid or crystal depending on that which nuclei are generated faster: microdrops or microcrystals.
-In Appendix 3, where the formation of nuclei is considered, we will show that it is necessary to increase the pressure of a gas up to $P\approx P_{gc} \zeta^{\frac{1+\phi}{\phi}}$ in order that the microdrops will be generated faster, than microcrystals ($\phi$ depends on the substance; the characteristic value is $\phi\simeq 0.1$).
-If we use a vessel with smooth walls whose microstructure differs significantly from that of crystal nuclei, and if a gas is purified from impurities, then the formation of crystal nuclei should be suppressed, though the curve $P_{gc}(T)$ lies below the curve $P_{gl}(T)$ (see Appendix 3).
+At the compression, the system transits in a liquid or a crystal depending on that which nuclei are generated faster: microdrops or microcrystals.
+In Appendix 4, where the formation of nuclei is considered, we will show that it is necessary to increase the pressure of a gas up to $P\approx P_{gc} \zeta^{\frac{1+\phi}{\phi}}$ in order that the microdrops are generated faster, than microcrystals ($\phi$ depends on the substance; the characteristic value is $\phi\simeq 0.1$).
+If we use a vessel with smooth walls whose microstructure differs significantly from that of crystal nuclei, and if a gas is purified from impurities, then the formation of crystal nuclei should be suppressed, though the curve $P_{gc}(T)$ lies below the curve $P_{gl}(T)$ (see Appendix 4).
 Let the gas be compressed at the pressure $P\approx P_{gc} \zeta^{\frac{1+\phi}{\phi}}\sim P_{gc} \zeta^{11}\sim 1.01 P_{gc}$ (for $\zeta=1.001$, according to the above estimate).
 Then one can expect that the gas will be condensed into a liquid.
 If the energy of this liquid $E^{l}(T,P)<E_{0}^{c}(P)$, then such underliquid will not crystallize.
-Our estimates are crude.
-Therefore, the exact formulae can give a much larger ratio $P/ P_{gc}$.
-However, we expect that $\zeta^{\frac{1+\phi}{\phi}}\lsim 2$, i.e., the pressure $P$ should be increased by at most several times as compared with $P_{gc}$, in order that the spontaneous (bulk or surface) condensation of a gas into a liquid will start.
+Of course, our estimates are crude, and exact formulae can give a much larger ratio $P/ P_{gc}$.
+However, we expect that $\zeta^{\frac{1+\phi}{\phi}}\lsim 2$, i.e., the pressure $P$ should be increased by at most several times as compared with $P_{gc}$, in order that the spontaneous (bulk or surface) condensation of a gas into a liquid to begin.